nengo/nengo-examples/ablate/index.rst

 Ablating neurons
 ****************

-The Jupyter notebooks in this directory emulate the ablation of neurons by setting the encoders of those neurons to 0, and setting the bias of those neurons to a large negative number.
+These examples emulate the ablation of neurons by setting the encoders of those neurons to 0, and setting the bias of those neurons to a large negative number.